Minimally Invasive GYN

 The idea of a “robot” performing surgery may sound scary, but it isn’t as futuristic as it sounds.
 The machine is controlled by a trained and skilled doctor who is nearby, controlling the movements.
 Robotic-assisted surgery uses a three-dimensional, highly magnified camera, so the physician has a better view of the area being operated on.
 Since the robot minimizes the doctor’s movements, surgery becomes more precise.
 Scarring is also reduced because only small incisions are necessary.

 If you need gynecologic surgery, or have been putting it off, robotic could be your ideal choice.
-Not only does robotic-assisted surgery lessen scarring, complications and pain—you can also go into surgery without concerns for a long road to recovery.
+Not only does robotic-assisted surgery lessen scarring, complications and pain, but you can also go into surgery without concerns.
 Healing time after robotic-assisted surgery is much shorter than that of traditional, open surgery.
 Women rarely have time to rest from their busy lives, and when you choose robotic-assisted surgery you know you’ll be back on your feet quickly.

 Only you and your doctor can decide whether minimally invasive surgery is right for you, but here are a few questions to help you consider whether you might be an ideal candidate: